Chubb Software Engineer Salary in Philadelphia Area | $86K-$93.5K+ | Levels.fyi

 The median Software Engineer compensation in Philadelphia Area package at Chubb totals $93.5K per year.
-View the base salary, stock, and bonus breakdowns for Chubb's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Chubb's total compensation packages.
 Last updated: 9/30/2025

 Company